IgniteUI/igniteui-docfx/en/components/snackbar.md

 }
 ```

-If the sample is configured properly, first snackbar appears when the button is clicked showing message and action button.
-The auto hide feature is disabled and the snackbar disappears on 'CLOSE' button click.
-Another snackbar pass a different message through the show method and auto hide when display time passes.
-The third component pass a message as a param to the `show` method and add an icon using the content projection.
+If the sample is configured properly, the first snackbar appears when the button is clicked, showing both the *message* and *action button*.
+The auto-hide feature is disabled and the snackbar disappears on 'CLOSE' button click.
+Another snackbar passes a different message through the [`show()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#show) method and hide it when the *display time* ends.
+The third component passes a message as a param to the [`show()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#show) method and add an icon using the content projection.

 <div class="sample-container loading" style="height: 230px">
     <iframe id="snackbar-sample-2-iframe" frameborder="0" seamless width="100%" height="100%" data-src="{environment:demosBaseUrl}/notifications/snackbar-sample-2" class="lazyload"></iframe>